No, cordyceps won't turn you into a zombie à la The Last of Us

-Other products go beyond this, and where they have we have noted it.
+Other products go beyond this, and where they have, we have noted it.

 *Note: We do have affiliate links throughout this article, which means we receive a commission if you purchase from any of our links.
 This supports our mission to bring complicated health and fitness info in an entertaining package.
 And it keeps us from putting up annoying things like banner ads.
 Those suck.

 RealMushrooms are the leading experts on mushroom supplementation.
-They’ve been family owned and operated for over 40 years, and specialize in making the highest quality mushroom products.
+They’ve been family-owned and operated for over 40 years and specialize in making the highest quality mushroom products.

 Lastly, this product contains 60 grams of abstract mushroom powder, which can provide 30 to 60 servings, making it also one of the best values on the market.

-RealMushrooms also has a capsule version.
-It’s third-party tested for beta-glucan content, pure mushroom extract, and free of any grain fillers making it the highest quality mushroom brand on the market.
+Like all their products, this is third-party tested for beta-glucan content, pure mushroom extract, and free of any grain fillers, making it the highest quality mushroom brand on the market.

-Double Wood Supplements provide a simple cordyceps product.
-With 210, 500mg capsules for under $20 it’s tough to beat that value.
+It’s still a great budget cordyceps option.
+With 210, 500 mg capsules for under $20 it’s tough to beat that value.